falconry/falcon/doc/user/tutorial.rst

 --------------

-Now that we have a way of getting images into the service, we need a way to get them back out!
-What we want to do is return an image when it is requested using the path that we returned in the Location header when that image was originally POSTed.
-Something like this:
+Now that we have a way of getting images into the service, we need a way to get them back out.
+What we want to do is return an image when it is requested using the path that came back in the Location header, like so:

 .. code:: bash